Is $120K a Good Salary for a Single Person?

 How to Live on a $120K Salary

-Chances are, $120,000 can easily cover an individual’s basic expenses with some money left over for entertainment and saving.
-But if you live in a pricey area or are trying to pay down debt, you may need to be more mindful about how you’re managing your money.
+Chances are that $120,000 can easily cover your basic expenses, leaving you with money for entertainment and savings.
+But if you live in a pricey area or are trying to pay down debt, you may need to be more mindful of how you manage your money.
 The following tips can help.

-You‘ve heard it before, but the most important part of living well at your salary is to make sure your expenses are less than your salary.
-Try to find housing and transportation that fits within your budget, use a budget to plan for expenses, and manage lifestyle creep as much as you can.
+You‘ve heard it before, but the most important part of living well on your salary is to make sure your expenses are less than your salary.
+Try to find housing and transportation that fit within your budget, put together a plan for expenses, and manage lifestyle creep as much as you can.

 Be sure you’re planning for the unexpected.
-Building an emergency fund can go a long way toward preserving your finances when tough times come.
+Building an emergency fund can go a long way toward preserving your finances when the going gets tough.

 Making a budget — yes, even on a $120,000 annual salary — can help you use your money more effectively and make progress toward financial goals.